Please click the button below to view the full program.

-Please find below an outline of the Congress program, a final program will be released in May.
+Please find below an outline of the Congress program, a full program can be viewed by clicking above.
 All days and times are displayed in NZST (New Zealand Standard Time).

 Time | Session |